Trends and climate

 Income tax, which arises out of the Income Tax Act and is chargeable at the flat rate of 35%, is payable by the transferor upon the actual transfer of the assets.
 Provisional tax is payable at a rate of 7% of the consideration upon execution of the deed of transfer.
 Income tax may also be charged upon the transfer of shares in a company which holds immovable property, or the transfer of immovable property between two companies.

-Stamp duty, which arises out of the Duty on Documents and Transfers Act, is levied upon the transfer of certain marketable securities (which are defined in the act as “a holding of share capital in any company and any document representing the same”).
-Duty is chargeable at either 2% or 5% (the latter being applicable where 75% or more of the assets of the company whose marketable securities are being transferred consists of immovable property).
+Stamp duty Stamp duty, which arises out of the Duty on Documents and Transfers Act, is levied upon the transfer of certain marketable securities (which are defined in the act as “a holding of share capital in any company and any document representing the same”).
+Duty is chargeable at either 2% or 5% (the latter being applicable where the company has assets which directly or indirectly consist of immovable property situated in Malta, in excess of a certain threshold).
 This calculation is based on the higher value between the consideration received for the transfer and the market value of the marketable security.
-Moreover, where a transfer constitutes a donation of family business to a qualifying family member of the donor, a reduced rate of 1.5% will apply, at least up until April 1 2018.
+Moreover, where a transfer constitutes a donation of family business to a qualifying family member of the donor, a reduced rate of 1.5% will apply, at least up until 1 April 2018.

 Exemptions and mitigation